Here’s everything you need to know about how 2021 U.S. tax relief for small business programs will affect your tax return this year and next.

 Coronavirus Aid, Relief, and Economic Security Act (CARES)

-In March 2020, the $2.2 trillion CARES Act was signed into law providing a range of support initiatives.
-There were a substantial number of tax relief initiatives created to support small businesses, many that were required to close for a period of time.
+In March 2020, the $2.2 trillion CARES Act was signed into law, providing a range of support initiatives.
+A substantial number of tax relief initiatives were created to support small businesses, especially as many were required to close for a period of time.
 This act is responsible for many of the small business relief programs covered in this article.

 Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA)

 In December 2020, the $900 billion CRRSAA was signed into law.
-It answers some questions regarding tax treatment from the CARES Act programs and provides more funding for small business relief programs.
+It answers some questions regarding small business tax treatment from the CARES Act programs and provides more funding for small business relief programs.

 Loan Programs, Tax Credits, and Tax Changes

-Here’s a list of 5 programs, credits, and tax changes aimed to help small business owners make ends meet during COVID-19.
+Here’s a list of 5 programs, tax credits, and tax changes to help American small business owners make ends meet during the COVID-19 pandemic.
+You may find that these changes will drastically affect the small business tax deductions you take for this tax year.

 Paycheck Protection Program

 The Paycheck Protection Program (PPP) was the headline of the CARES Act.
-Created to encourage businesses to maintain payroll, it offers loans to cover payroll and other costs.
-While these are low-cost loans, the main draw is that they are forgivable as long as certain criteria are met.
-Not only that, the forgiven loan is not considered taxable income, and expenses paid with its proceeds are tax-deductible.
+Created to encourage businesses to maintain payroll, it offers loans to cover payroll and other business expenses.
+While these are low-cost loans used for business purposes, the main draw is that they are forgivable as long as certain criteria are met.
+Not only that, the forgiven business loan is not considered taxable income, and any business expense paid with its proceeds counts as a tax deduction.

 You can draw up to two PPP loans.
-The deadline for applying for these loans is March 31, 2021.
+The deadline for applying for these loans was originally March 31, 2021, but was later extended to May 31, 2021.

-These loans aren’t offered directly through the SBA, though they do have a lender match tool available to help you find a lender to work with.
+Although the Small Business Administration (SBA) has a lender match tool available to help small business owners find a lender to work with, these loans weren’t provided directly through the SBA.
 You can learn more about both PPP draw options on the SBA website.

 The FFCRA created 2 additional forms of extended paid sick leave available to employees: